picmac/treazrisland/README.md

 Every push and pull request runs the `CI` workflow, which fans out linting, type-checking (`pnpm typecheck`), unit tests, and the Playwright suite.
 Branch protection rules require this workflow to succeed before merges land on `main`, so expect to see a green check from GitHub Actions prior to completing a PR.

+Older workflow attempts automatically cancel themselves when a newer push or PR update targeting the same branch arrives.
+This keeps the CI queue responsive and guarantees that only the freshest commit for a branch or pull request finishes executing.

 ## End-to-end tests

 Playwright smoke tests live under `tests/playwright/`.
 Run them against the Docker Compose stack with: